Skip to main content

 My freelancing career offered a great opportunity to develop my skills across many fields, from advertising to law, and forge long-term relationships with my clients.

-I love learning new skills, most recently related to plain or clear language, accessibility and user experience (UX).
+I love learning new skills, most recently related to clear language and accessibility.

 www.linkedin.com/in/paivicreber